MauroDataMapper/docs/docs/user-guides/getting-started/create-a-data-model/create-a-data-model.md

 ## **4. Select Default Data Type**

-Now you need to select the relevant **'Default Data Type'** from the dropdown menu.
+Now you need to select the relevant set of **'Default Data Types'** from the dropdown menu to be imported into your model.
 Select a category that you expect to have all its data types within your Data Model.
+However, if you are unsure at this stage, leave the field blank and you can import these later on.

 ![New Data Model Form 2](new-data-model-form-2.png)